uchicago-library/uchicago-library.github.io/docs/digital_collections.md

-To get to the Wagtail admin interface, scroll to the bottom of any webpage on the [main library website](https://www.lib.uchicago.edu) and click on the link that says *Staff Login*.
-This will take you to a Shibboleth login page, which will accept your =cnetid= and cnet password.
+To get to the Wagtail admin interface, scroll to the bottom of any webpage on the [main library website](https://www.lib.uchicago.edu) and click on the link that says __Staff Login__.
+This will take you to a Shibboleth login page, which will accept your _cnetid_ and cnet password.
 Once you're logged into the admin interface, click on the following series of `>` in the main menu, on the left of the screen: